cashewna/notes/src/pages/courses/genc3004/07-risk-management.md

 - An absolute 'must-have' when travelling
 - Read all the terms and conditions carefully before leaving
     - Write down a procedure for what to do if you get very sick and keep it with your passport

+## Final Tips
+1. Most people are under-insured and therefore are not protected against worst-case scenarios.
+2. This can cause significant hardship to your family.
+3. Insurance is not a waste of money
+    - It is part of your responsibility to plan for the future.
+4. Don't get ripped off with high monthly premiums ... choose a higher excess if appropriate.
+5. Never lie or omit relevant info on application forms.